STUDY JAPANESE ONLINE WITH NATIVES HERE

 Thanks for your consideration

-When someone decides to go back and see a situation for you, try to correct something, or review, this expression is also used.
+When someone decides to go back and look at a situation for you, trying to correct something or review, this expression is also used.

 ご検討よろしくお願いします。